 Scope

-At the nominal LHC performancedesign luminosity of 1034cm-1s-2 at 7 TeV, the products of collision might quench the superconducting magnets in the MS’s downstream of the collision points.
-Three TCL collimators per beam per IP side will be available for the post-LS1 operation in IR1 and IR5 to mitigate this problem: two new TCL collimators made of Cu and W heavy alloy were installed in front of the Q4 and Q6 magnets complementing the Run 1 layout only one TCL in front of the Q5.
-The new proposed layout ensures maximum flexibility for the operation of the forward-physics detectors and can also provide a significant reduction of losses in the DS’s further downstream [].
+At the nominal LHC performance, with design luminosity of 1034cm-1s-2 at 7 TeV, the products of collision might quench the superconducting magnets in the MS’s downstream of the collision points.
+Three TCL collimators per beam per IP (interaction point) side will be available for the post-LS1 (long shutdown 1) operation in IR1 and IR5 to mitigate this problem: during LS1 two new TCL collimators made of Cu and W heavy alloy were installed in front of the Q4 and Q6 magnets, complementing the Run 1 layout that had only one TCL in front of the Q5.
+The new proposed layout ensures maximum flexibility for the operation of the forward-physics detectors and can also provide a significant reduction of the losses in the DS’s further downstream [1].

-The high luminosity upgrade of the LHC foresees peak luminosities during proton operation up to 7.5x1034cm-1s-2, thus posing further challenges for physics debris collimation.
-The initial HL-LHC layout baseline foresees a similar layout to the one deployed for the LHC, including three TCL collimators per beam per IR, with additional fixed masks described in [].
+The high luminosity upgrade of the LHC foresees peak luminosities during proton operation up to 7.5x1034cm-1s-2 [2], thus posing further challenges for physics debris collimation.
+The initial HL-LHC layout baseline foresees a similar layout to the one deployed for the LHC, including three TCL collimators per beam per IR, with additional fixed masks described in [3].